 He previously worked at the Columbia University Mailman School of Public Health where he served as Chief Communications Officer.
 He brings to IAVI a deep history and knowledge of the epidemic from experience as Vice President of Communications and Marketing at the San Francisco AIDS Foundation and Director of Communications at amfAR, the Foundation for AIDS Research.
 He also served as Vice President of Communications and External Affairs at The New School, executing a comprehensive integration of digital and print materials to advance student recruitment, community relations, and resource mobilization goals.

-Taback holds a bachelor’s degree from the University of Pennsylvania and a doctorate in English from the City University of New York.
-In addition to conducting media trainings, he has taught English at City College and New York University (NYU).
+Taback is an adjunct professor in the department of Sociomedical Sciences at the Columbia University Mailman School of Public Health and has taught at the City College of New York and New York University.
+He holds a bachelor’s degree from the University of Pennsylvania and a doctorate in English from the City University of New York.
 He serves as an Advisory Board member of the CPC Learning Network, which is building a new generation of researchers and advocates for children and families.